TreyPilgrim/AI-Soduku-Solver/README.md

-# AI-Soduku-Solver (open raw format to see properly)
+# AI-Soduku-Solver (change to code view to see properly)
 Backtracking Algorithm in Python

 When the program is run it will prompt the user: